Reynouts/AoC19/README.md

 # Advent of Code 2019
 Solving puzzles of AoC19, probably all with Python.
 In this readme, just some notes.

 ## Day 1
 Easy puzzle today, took a couple of minutes to make it work with a generator in a list comprehension.
 More straight-forward solution would be a while loop and extra checks.
-Tried to make it "pythonic".
+Tried to make it "pythonic" and short.

 Notable part for this puzzle (is all the code for solving):
 ``` python